New Degree Students

 All students seeking a degree or certificate from Volunteer State Community College should request an official transcript be mailed directly to the Office of Admissions from each high school attended.
 To be acceptable for admission to a degree or certificate program, official transcripts must include credits earned and a date of graduation.
 Faxed or student issued copies of transcripts are not considered official.

 To be admitted to a degree or certificate program, students must graduate high school with a regular diploma or higher.
 High school certificates of attendance, special diplomas or the like are not sufficient for admission to a degree or certificate program.
-Students falling into this category may substitute acceptable scores on the GED examination or apply as a non-degree student.
+Students falling into this category may substitute acceptable scores on the HSE examination or apply as a non-degree student.
 See the Admission of Non-Degree Students section for admission requirements for students not seeking a degree.

 Public Tennessee High Schools: In addition to the above requirements, the transcript of graduates of Tennessee public high schools must include a notation indicating that the student passed the required proficiency exam beginning with the 1983 graduating class.

 Non-Public Schools: Applicants who graduated from non-public high schools (including private schools, home schools, and church-related schools) must submit an official transcript showing credits earned and date of graduation.
 The transcript of a home school applicant must be an official copy from an affiliated organization as defined by state law (T. C. A. 49- 50-801) or be accompanied by a certification of registration with the superintendent of the local education agency which the student would otherwise attend.
-Applicants who cannot provide a satisfactory secondary school credential may substitute acceptable scores on the GED examination.
+Applicants who cannot provide a satisfactory secondary school credential may substitute acceptable scores on the HSE examination.

 ACE Diploma: The American Council on Education External Diploma may be accepted in lieu of a high school transcript for students who completed high school requirements and received the ACE Diploma.